Or call 1-888-5-OPTOUT.

 Below is a systematic way to organize it.
 It's as simple as A-B-C.

-A) SORTING DAILY MAIL
+A) SORT DAILY MAIL

-First, set up a dedicated mail-only workstation in the home.
+Set up a dedicated mail-only workstation in the home.

 As soon as mail and packages are brought inside: